codepath/android_guides/Gestures-and-Touch-Events.md

  * Dragging and dropping

 You can see a visual guide of common gestures on the [gestures design patterns](http://developer.android.com/design/patterns/gestures.html) guide.

+Take a look also at the new Material Design information about [gestures](http://www.google.com/design/spec/patterns/gestures.html#gestures-touch-mechanics).

 ## Usage